Skip to Content

 While no cure exists for permanent NIHL, hearing aids can help manage the condition

-If you think you have noise-induced hearing loss or are showing the symptoms, an audiologist can test your hearing, and let you know the level of damage and whether it is permanent or temporary.
-They will also recommend the best hearing aids for your condition, lifestyle, and hearing needs.
+If you think you have noise-induced hearing loss or are showing the symptoms, an audiologist can test your hearing and let you know the level of damage and whether it is permanent or temporary.

-As well as using hearing aids, there are small, easy, daily adjustments you can make, follow our tips below to aid communication and improve quality of life.
+As well as using hearing aids, there are small, easy, daily adjustments you can make.
+Follow our tips below to aid communication and improve quality of life.

 Tips for living with NIHL